biswa0808/thomaspernet/content/post/table_to_md.md

 does not render the table in Medium.
 Their API saves the table in a JSON format, which is not read by Medium.

-Let's begin, you can install the program with this command.
+Let's begin, you can install the program with this command `pip install git+https://github.com/thomaspernet/table_to_medium`.
 We will proceed in three steps:

 1. Prepare the files